vik-y/Data-Structures/Infix-Postfix/README.md

 #Infix to Post conversion

-Can be used to calculate complex nested locations:<br>
+Can be used to calculate complex nested calculations:<br>
 e.g. ((3*7)-(4+8)/5*10) <br>

 First this program converts the given notation into postfix form and then calculathe result<br>